Atimca/Reactive-programming-Article/README.md

 }
 ```

-Kinda handy solution, because you can handle situations when your sequence completed or received an error.
-I don't want to spend time for adopting this practice right now, I think it doesn't metter for concept understanding.
+It’s a kinda handy solution, because you can handle situations when your sequence completed or received an error.
+I don't want to spend time for adopting this practice right now, I think it doesn't matter for concept understanding.

 **Let's compose `Observer` and `Iterator`**

-One of the killer feartures for reactive programming is possibility to treat your `Observable` `sequence` as a `Sequence` I think everybody knows this handy functions like `map`, `flatMap`, `reduce` and so on.
+One of the killer features for reactive programming is possibility to treat your `Observable` `sequence` as a `Sequence` I think everybody knows this handy functions like `map`, `flatMap`, `reduce` and so on.
 As an example, let's try to add to our `Observable` the `map` function.
 But firstly let's remember how does it work with a simple array.

 ```swift
 let sequence = [1, 2, 3, 4, 5]